mizma/ergoSHIFT/hardware-rev1/README.md

 1. Solder all the Choc v1 switches and the tactile switches.  make sure you populate the side with the logo.
     * If you populate the side with the logo on the left, the parts only goes in in the correct orientation.
-        * For reverse layout, implement the buttons on the other side.
+        * For reverse layout, implement the buttons on the other side as shown in [this picture](images/Reverse-Layout-Solering.jpg)
     * If you use the hot-swap sockets, those will go on the back. (see silk screen on back side for orientation)
         * For hotswap sockets, pre-solder one side of the pad on PCB, place the socket, heat the pre-solder while pressing down on the socket to attach the socket.
 After It is attached, solder the other side fully and then add more solder on the pre-soldered side.